Department 22: Demolition Derby

-- All body seams must be visible for inspection whether it is a pre-ran car that is bent or a fresh car that is prebent.
+- All body seams must be visible for inspection, unless it is a pre-ran car that is bent or a fresh car that is prebent.

-- Unlimited 9 wire is allowed to be used to prepare car for feature after car qualifies in heat If at any time the 9 wire used is deemed unsafe by our track officials, we reserve the right to shut the vehicle down for safety measures.
+- Unlimited 9 wire is allowed to be used to prepare car for feature after a car qualifies in heat.
+If at any time, the 9 wire used is deemed unsafe by track officials, we reserve the right to shut the vehicle down for safety measures.
 Decisions of the judges are final.

-- Any year OEM car bumper is permitted.
+- Any year OEM car bumper us permitted.
 You may cut or bend bumper ends for clearance.
-Excessive size or number of bolts and/or washers will have to be removed completely (please call with questions prior to show).
+Excessive size of number of bolts and/or washers will have to be removed completely (please call with questions prior to show).
 You may weld inner and outer bumper seams together.
 NO ADDITIONAL METAL MAY BE ADDED IN OR ON BUMPERS OR MOUNTS.
 Please call head official if any filler is needed to mount bumpers to mounts or frame (any exceptions must be approved prior to the show).
-Bumpers must retain all factory holes. - YOUTH CARS MUST USE COMPACT OR 1980 AND NEWER STYLE BUMPERS.
+Bumpers must retain all factory holes. -YOUTH CARS MUST USE COMPACT OR 1980 AND NEWER STYLE BUMPERS.

-- Brackets must be used in their STOCK manor and may not be altered in any way.
-Bumper brackets may only be welded to the first 6"of frame.
-Any part of bracket welded on past the 6" will have to be COMPLETELY removed.
-If a non-factory equipped bumper bracket or bumper shock is used, no welding and/or bolting will be allowed after the first 6"of the frame.
-For mounting bumper purposes only, you may run on 5"x5"x1/4" plate on each frame rail to mount a bumper.
+- Brackets must be used in their STOCK manner and may not be altered in any way.
+Bumper brackets may only be welded to the first 6” of frame.
+Any part of bracket welded on past the 6” will have to be COMPLETELY removed.
+If a non-factory equipped bumper bracket or bumper stock is used, no welding and/or bolting will be allowed after the first 6” of the frame.
+For mounting bumper purposes only, you may run on 5”x5”x1/4” plate on each frame rail to mount a bumper.
 Plate may be welded to the side of the frame but must be attached to the bumper.
-Plate may not be any further back than 5" on the frame rail.
+Plate may not be any further back than 5” on the frame rail.
 No additional metal may be used.
-You may weld bumpers solid to shocks, brackets, and frame.
-We don't want bumpers falling off.
+You may weld bumpers solid to shocks, brackets, and frames.
+We don’t want bumpers falling off.
 No homemade bumper shocks will be allowed.
 Bumper shocks must remain in one piece and be attached to the bumper.